0xcyb3rv1k1ng/phishlens/README.md

 PhishLens is a small, portfolio-ready Python CLI tool that scores URLs for phishing risk using **static, explainable heuristics** (no external lookups).
 It’s designed to be easy to demo in interviews for **Threat Intelligence / Security Analyst** roles.

 > ⚠️ Learning/demo tool: heuristic detection can produce false positives/negatives.
-Not production-grade.
+Not a standalone detector.

 ---